Priyaljalan/Data-Enthusiasts-/README.md

 The primary workflow for the project is contained within the Jupyter notebook: final_project_stock_vs_treasury_analysis.ipynb The following datasets should be located within the project repository before running the notebook:
   1. Alphabet Inc.: HistoricalData_GOOGLE.csv
-  2. US 10 year Treasury Yield: HistoricalData_10YrTreasury.csv
+  2. US 10-year Treasury Yield: HistoricalData_10YrTreasury.csv

 The datasets were sourced from:
   1. Nasdaq Historical Data